Book a demo

 The homegrown experiment

 André's team created a custom GPT connected to their Slite documentation when ChatGPT launched.
-It worked reasonably well, but suffered from the classic AI hallucination problem.
-According to André, the system would confidently provide wrong answers about basic company policies.
+It worked well, but hallucinated a lot.
+It would confidently provide wrong answers about basic company policies.

 Enter Super.